 If you no longer wish to keep your mooring, you can surrender the authorisation by reading this information sheet (PDF file, 23 KB) and completing this online application form (HAR003).
 The mooring (block, chain, rope and buoy) may need to be removed from the sea floor.

-Waiting lists, register and leaving a mooring vacant
+Waiting lists, registering and leaving a mooring vacant

 There are often waiting lists for new moorings in designated mooring areas.
 To apply to be added to the waiting list please complete this authorisation form.